AyoubBenBrahim/42-webserver/resources/select_poll_kqueue.md

 Using metaphors to describe the mechanisms, we can liken select, poll and epoll to different types of individuals:

-Using metaphors to describe the mechanisms, we can liken `poll` and `epoll` to different types of individuals:
+These metaphors provide imaginative ways to understand the mechanisms at a high level.

 1. `poll`: In a metaphorical sense, `poll` can be represented by a persistent and vigilant security guard stationed at a gate.
 This guard continuously asks each person passing by, "Are you ready to enter?
 Are you ready to enter?" until someone finally provides the necessary authorization or permission to pass through.